hikari-boulders/edx-documentation/en_us/olx/source/example-course/insider-structure.rst

 * `The HTML XBlock Directory`_
 * `Platform Directories`_

-For information on how a generic OLX course is structured, see :ref:`ODL Directory Structure`.
+For information on how a generic OLX course is structured, see :ref:`OLX Directory Structure`.

 See :ref:`Example of OLX for a Studio Course` for information on how a course